 The word oxymel derives from the Greek word oxymeli, meaning “acid and honey”.
 Oxymels are an ancient medicine combining medicinal herbs and spices with vinegar and honey.

 Vinegar and honey have their own therapeutic qualities, helpful in drawing out more of the medicinal compounds in the herbs and spices.
 Also enhancing digestion and the shelf life of the remedy.

 Fire cider has also had its fair share of controversy.
 Rosemary Gladstar was happy her remedy was passed around different groups of natural health advocates, being modified to accommodate different tastes and ingredient availability.

-But, in 2012 a company called Shire City Herbals trademarked the name “fire cider” claiming they had thought of the name around 2010.
+But, in 2012, a company called Shire City Herbals trademarked the name “fire cider”, claiming they had thought of it around 2010.
 This is despite the fact Rosemary had been using the name since the 1980s for her fiery brew.

 What are the health benefits of fire cider?

 The health benefits of fire cider reflect the health benefits of the individual ingredients you use to prepare it.
 My recipe is super flexible and based on ingredients you have on hand and/or are in season.

 In traditional healing systems, the ingredients of fire cider are classed as pungent warming remedies.
 They increase heat, boosting vitality and circulation.
 Their pungency also aids in clearing the respiratory passages.

 Common, pungent ingredients of fire cider most often include: